How To Optimise Conversions Using A/B Tests

 MVT’s have the advantage that they allow you to isolate many small page elements to understand their individual impact on conversion.
 You can also evaluate interaction effects between multiple independent elements to find compound effects.
 This can save you time as you don’t have to create and test many different variations for a page element that might not even have much impact upon your conversion rate.

 Never assume that elements are in the best locations.
-Your analytical tools, such as click and mouse movement heatmaps should provide evidence that certain elements are not getting the attention you might expect, but to confirm this you will need to work with your web designers to develop tests that challenge the existing location of key assets on the page.
+Your visual analytical tools, such as click and mouse movement heatmaps, should provide evidence that certain elements are not getting the attention you might expect.
+You can then work with your web designer and developers to create A/B tests that challenge the existing location on the page.
 Try moving elements to different locations on the page but ensure that the page flow still works as otherwise that could influence the test result.

 Is that auto-rotating carousel really improving conversion?
-This is the stage in your page optimization process where you start turning off elements on your page to identify the conversion influences.
-If you remove your carousel from your homepage and you see a positive impact on conversion this tells you that you either have a poorly designed carousel or that you could use that prime real-estate for other types of assets that might increase
+This is the stage in your page optimisation process where you start turning off elements on your page to identify the conversion influences.
+If you remove your carousel from your homepage and you see a positive impact on conversion this tells you that you either have a poorly designed carousel or that you could use that prime real-estate for other conversion influencing assets.

-This type of test is ideal for pages like your homepage that have any different elements on them and could benefit from being de-cluttered.
+These types of A/B tests are ideal for pages like your home page that have many different elements on them and could benefit from being de-cluttered.
 Having unnecessary assets on a page can be distracting and reduce engagement at an important stage in the user journey.
 If an element is removed and there is no impact on conversion this could also be considered for removal or it could be moved to a less important page or location.